usf-cs272-f25/usf-cs272-f25.github.io/_assignments/project03.md

 1. 5 pts: `TestDownload()`
 1. 5 pts: `TestCrawl()`
 1. 5 pts: `TestSearch()`
+1. 10 pts: `TestStop()`
+1. 10 pts: `TestTfIdf()`
-1. 15 pts: `TestStop()`
+1. 15 pts: LLM implementation in a [new repo](https://classroom.github.com/a/4NEOJcMA)
-1. 40 pts: `TestTfIdf()`
+1. 40 pts: Code review.
+    1. Please sign up for a different grader than you met for project02.
-1. 20 pts: Mandatory code review.
-You will demonstrate completion of the requirements during your code review (no new test cases).
+    1. You will demonstrate the required interfaces and implementation, but no new test cases are required.

 ## Implementation tips
 1. You'll need SQL `pragma foreign_keys = on;` for each database connection.